 And there you have it: Homemade Chili Seasoning for one large batch of Chili.

-Or store the Chili Seasoning a sealed jar and use this to season taco meat, roasted potatoes or cauliflower, grilled chicken or meats, or as a spice rub for crispy tofu.
+Store the Chili Seasoning in a sealed jar and use this to season taco meat, roasted potatoes or cauliflower, grilled chicken or meats, or as a spice rub for crispy tofu.

 - Whitebean Chili with Jackfruit